Valve/emarsys-broadcast-ruby/README.md

 #### Adding a new sender

-Adding a sender is required before you can start using its email address as a Batch#sender attribute
+Adding a sender is required before you can start using its email address as a `Batch#sender`

 ```ruby
 # assuming you have API configured already